-3.5.1 A Cree Register shall be maintained by Québec in which shall be recorded the names of the persons entitled to be enrolled in accordance with this Section.
-The Register shall contain the community lists mentioned in Sub Section 3.5.4.

-3.5.2 The Québec Cree Register shall indicate the date on which each name is added thereto or deleted therefrom.

-3.5.3 The Secretary General may at any time add to or delete from the Register the name of any person who, in accordance with the provisions of this Section, is entitled or not entitled to have his name included in the Register.
+- 3.5.1 A Cree Register and an Inuit Register shall be maintained by Québec in which shall be recorded the names of the persons entitled to be enrolled in accordance with this Section.
+In the case of the Crees, the Cree Register shall contain the community lists mentioned in Sub Section 3.5.4. - 3.5.2 The Québec Cree and Inuit Registers shall indicate the date on which each name is added thereto or deleted therefrom. - 3.5.3 The Secretary General may at any time add to or delete from the Registers the name of any person who, in accordance with the provisions of this Section, is entitled or not entitled to have his name included in the Registers.